GitLeeRepo/PythonNotes/PythonNotes.md

 True
 ```

-Note there can be some inconsitencies when comparing basic data types using **is**, for example:
+Note there can be some inconsistencies when comparing basic data types using **is**, for example:

 ```python
 >>> s1 = "This is a test"